gonza593/STT465/bonusHW.md

 Submit your HW at my e-mail gustavoc@msu.edu.

-Submit beefore Nov.
-8th, 8pm  EST time: get up to 15 points towards the miterm.
+**Submit beefore Nov.
+8th, 8pm  EST time**: get up to 15 points towards the miterm.

-Submit after Nov.
+**Submit between Nov.
 8th 8pm and Saturday Nov.
-12th, get up to 10 points towards the midterm.
+12th**: get up to 10 points towards the midterm.

 In any case be ready to explain your approach/answeres in class.